 - Each barcode can only be used once, so if you share it the first one in the door wins.

 Absolutely no fees will be refunded after December 20, 2023.

 SECOND HAND SALES

 We know that this is a hot topic.
-Let us first start by saying most of the feedback we get is that in general tickets are being sold to friends/co-workers/etc. at cost, or cost-plus (where plus equals a beer at the bar, $20 for my time, etc).
+Let us first start by saying most of the feedback we get is that, in general, tickets are being sold to friends/co-workers/etc. at cost, or cost-plus (where plus equals a beer at the bar, an extra $10 for the hassle, etc).
 We’re alright with that.
 Some tickets get donated to charity and auctioned off – we’re ok with that too.
-Want to just give your ticket away to a poor college student or someone else – yup, that’s great as well.
+Want to just give your ticket away to a poor college student or some other deserving soul?
+That’s our favorite option by far!

 Unfortunately, every year some tickets do end up on eBay or being resold via other avenues often at 2-3 times cost.
 We don’t approve of these tickets being sold for undeserved profit.
 From what we can determine, this type of activity is a small percentage of overall sales and because of that we’ve pretty much chosen a monitor but do nothing approach.
 If we see the volume increasing, we may take action but for now we’re of the mind to let the community police these sales.
 The best way to stop these kinds of sales from happening?
 Don’t buy them and encourage your friends to do the same.